Bio

 Secondment with Neural Magic, Inc.

-As part of the fellowship, I have started my secondment with Neural Magic, Inc. in the USA, working with Dr. Alexandre Marques on LLM compression.
+As part of the fellowship, I have started 6-month secondment with Neural Magic, Inc. in the USA, working with Dr. Alexandre Marques on LLM quantization.

 Contacts